-The foundation of the Action Plan is built on our communities willingness to share their input, perspectives, and personal experiences.
+The foundation of the Action Plan is built on our community's willingness to share their input, perspectives, and personal experiences.
 While a robust data collection and analysis phase provided insights needed to develop an evidence-based framework, it is the contributions of our community that drove the HHTF's guiding principles that focused and drove this work.
-This Action Plan not only sets out a path for progress; it represents a change in direction and a commitment to not only do more, but do better together to meet the needs of our community.
+This Action Plan not only sets out a path for progress, but it also represents a change in direction and a commitment to not only do more, but to do better together to meet the needs of our community.